 Probably Scotland’s most celebrated coastal town, St Andrews is home to one of the world’s oldest universities and is popularly known as The Home of Golf.
 As the centre of religious life in medieval Scotland, it is not surprisingly awash with history and the ruins of the once-mighty cathedral are a must-see.
 Bracing walks can be enjoyed along the town’s beaches - perhaps the finest in Fife - and the town offers a host of interesting shops and places to eat.

 Scotland’s largest city is just 45 minutes away from Edinburgh by train, with a frequent service linking the two cities.
 Glasgow itself is easy to get around thanks to an excellent public transport system, which includes buses, a subway and local train services.
 The city boasts a thriving cultural scene and is the largest retail centre in the UK outside London.
 A wealth of museums, galleries, parks, gardens and historic buildings will leave you spoilt for choice when planning your visit.

-To enquire about enrolling on a particular course please click on “Check Availabilty” and complete the simple form, by providing us with a few basic details.
+To enquire about enrolling on this course please use the “Contact Us" page and complete the simple form, by providing us with a few basic details.

 We will review your enquiry and quickly let you know whether we can accept your booking.
 If places are available on the course requested these will be provisionally booked for you immediately.
 Our detailed enrolment form plus terms and conditions of booking will then be sent to you for completion and return.
 Once you return the completed enrolment form and pay the course deposit, a final booking confirmation will be issued.
 We would advise that flights should not be booked until a final booking confirmation is issued.